awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-connections.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog in which the connection resides\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the connection definition to retrieve\.
++ `HidePassword` – Boolean\.

+  Allows you to retrieve the connection metadata without returning the password\.
+For instance, the AWS Glue console uses this flag to retrieve the connection, and does not display the password\.
+Set this parameter when the caller might not have permission to use the AWS KMS key to decrypt the password, but does have permission to access the rest of the connection properties\.

 **Response**
 + `Connection` – A [Connection](#aws-glue-api-catalog-connections-Connection) object\.